Transferring data to Snowflake

 Table name

-Specify the target table in the Destination where to transfer data from the Datastream.
+Specify the target table in the destination into which to load data from the datastream.
 The name can contain alphanumeric characters and underscores.
 For example, target_table.
 To specify a schema, use the syntax schemaName.tableName.

 Placeholder